ssfsx17/sky-islands/readable.md

   - Do a ranged weapon attack, ignoring the target’s Physical Armor.
 Its damage type is changed to be of the linked element.

+**Elemental Discharging Ranged Ripple**

+  - Discharging: This technique does not require any corresponding Magical Elements skills.
+Instead, it requires that you are holding elemental charges.
+  - Effects immediately occur based on the elemental charges you were holding.
+      - Air: You instantly move a square-side-adjacent enemy by 5 feet for each Air Charge discharged.
+All of this movement must be done to exactly one such enemy.
+      - Crystal: You instantly regain an amount of Health equal to 5% of your Maximum Health for each Crystal Charge discharged.
+      - Dark: One 5-foot square within your weapon range suddenly sinks lower.
+It moves 2 feet downward for each Dark Charge discharged.
+        All of this square height change must be done to exactly one square.
+Whoever was standing on the square can potentially suffer falling damage, depending on their movement type.
+      - Earth: A square-side-adjacent enemy instantly loses an amount of Health equal to 5% of their Maximum Health for each Earth Charge discharged.
+All of this damage must be done to exactly one such enemy.
+      - Fire: You instantly set 5-foot squares on fire, within your weapon range.
+The number of squares affected is equal to the number of Fire Charges discharged.
+      - Light: You instantly move 5 feet for each Light Charge discharged.
+      - Moon: You instantly move one ally within your weapon range to a different square within your weapon range.
+The distance moved is equal to 5 feet per Moon Charge discharged.
+All of this movement must be done to exactly one ally.
+      - Water: You instantly regain an amount of Energy equal to 5% of your Maximum Energy for each Water Charge discharged.
+      - Wood: The square you are in sprouts a thick tree trunk.
+It has 2 feet of height for each Wood Charge discharged.

 **High-Power Shot**:

   - 10 energy